 Dugdale would not publicly disclose the price Boston would pay, but later revealed the figure to members of the James family.

-“The price was $9,000,” said James daughter Janet Holden, who lives in Stockton, Calif.
-“Dugdale said that $8,999 of it was for my father and $1 dollar was for the catcher.”
+“The price was $9,000,” said James daughter Janet Holden, who lives in Stockton, CA. “Dugdale said that $8,999 of it was for my father and $1 dollar was for the catcher.”

 Dugdale had no option other than to sell his blossoming star.
 Under rules of the day, if a major league team and a minor league club could not come to an agreement on the sale price for a player, the major league team could draft the player (end of season) and only owe the minor league team $750.
 This made it virtually impossible for a minor league club to keep a promising prospect for any length of time.